pinbo/junli-blog/content/apps/2021-03-06-make-bams-and-indel-calls-with-subread.md

 Visit the GitHub page for more details: [https://github.com/pinbo/bwa-samtools-web](https://github.com/pinbo/bwa-samtools-web).

+### Notes
-If this web app did not work for you,  you can also try the [R script](/libs/call_indels_with_Rsubread.R) that uses Rsubread.
+- If this web app did not work for you,  you can also try the [R script](/libs/call_indels_with_Rsubread.R) that uses Rsubread.
+- If IGV cannot load your bams (or shows nothing), it is possible due to bad index.
+You can remake the bam indexes with the tool [Index bams with SAMTOOLS](/apps/index-bams-with-samtools/).
+Then replace the old indexes.

 ## Acknowledgement